Kalyan Mal Lodha

 Kalyan Mal Lodha was an Indian educator, Hindi writer, literary critic, and social reformer.
 He served as the Vice-Chancellor of Jodhpur University.

+Biography

 Lodha was born in Jodhpur, Rajasthan, and lived in Kolkata.
 He was actively involved in promoting the Jain religion and community.
 He was the professor and head of the Hindi department at Calcutta University, but has since retired.